sketch

 ((title "Hello, image!")

-Images can be cropped using (crop (image-resource image) x y w h), where x and y indicate the top-left corner of the cropping rectangle and w and h indicate the width & height.
+Images can be cropped using (crop image x y w h), where x and y indicate the top-left corner of the cropping rectangle (relative to the top-left corner of the image) and w and h indicate the width & height.
 Image flipping can be accomplished by using negative w and h values.

 (defsketch input-test